jamesmh/high-performance-dotnet-cron-jobs/readme.md

 Clone the repo, make sure the SQLServer docker container is running, and run each project's docker file!

-To run each projector, run the following command from the root of a given project: `docker-compose up --build --remove-orphans --force-recreate`
+To run each project, run the following command from it's root: `docker-compose up --build --remove-orphans --force-recreate`